dwesterwick/SPTQuestingBots/README.md

 Since normal AI Limit mods will disable bots that are questing (which will prevent them from exploring the map), this mod has its own AI Limiter with the following features:
 * AI Limiting must be explicitly enabled in the F12 menu.
 * AI Limiting must be explicitly enabled for bots that are questing for each map.
 By default, questing bots will only be disabled on Streets.
-* Bots will only be allowed to be disabled if they are beyond a certain distance (200m by default) from you
+* Bots will only be allowed to be disabled if they are beyond a certain distance (200m by default) from human players.
+There are individual map-specific distances that can be adjusted by enabling advanced settings in the F12 menu, but the global setting will take priority.
+In other words, the actual limiting distance is the minimum of the two (the map-specific value and the global value).
+By default, all map-specific distances are set to 1000m to avoid confusion when only the global setting is adjusted.
 * Bots will only be allowed to be disabled if they are beyond a certain distance (75m by default) from other bots that are questing (and not disabled)

 **---------- Configuration Options in *config.json* ----------**